A New Falcon Merchant Ship

 These hermaphrodites are native to the planet.
 To them you as a human are the invader from outer-space.
 Because they live in semi-subterranean settlements they were called dwarfs by the first human colonists to the planet.
 Over time the name changed.

 These distant cousins of the Duarf are called Quillian by the humans.
-They are more primative and live on floating villages in the open ocean and in the sea of grass area of the planet.
-They are tempermental, today they might trade a valuable pearl for a copper knife and tomorrow eat you.
+They are more primitive and live on floating villages in the open ocean and in the sea of grass area of the planet.
+They are temperamental, today they might trade a valuable pearl for a copper knife and tomorrow eat you.